chriscarrollsmith/twitter_engagement_analysis/README.md

 This project analyzes my Twitter archive to identify content strategies that drive engagement, using robust methodology to avoid being misled by viral outliers that skew traditional averages.

+To use this project, you will need to:

+1. Download your Twitter archive from https://x.com/settings/download_your_data
+2. Upload your data to the [Twitter Community Archive](https://www.community-archive.org/), which will process it and put it in a usable JSON format (warning: this will make your data public on the archive website!)
+3. Download your data in JSON format from https://fabxmporizzqflnftavs.supabase.co/storage/v1/object/public/archives/{your_username}/archive.json
+4. Save it to `data/twitter_archive.json`

+## Results

 **Key Finding**: **Observational humor provides the most consistent engagement** (1.4x advantage), while absurdist humor represents high-risk/high-reward viral potential.

 📊 **Analysis Reports:**